capitalone/giraffez/docs/src/quickstart.rst

     >>> print(stats)
     {'count': 3, 'errors': 0}

-A more involved example can be found in :ref:`Advanced Usage <session-context-load-insert>` that loads the rows individually using :meth:`insert <giraffez.Load.insert>`.
+A more involved example can be found in :ref:`Advanced Usage <session-context-load-insert>` that loads the rows individually using :meth:`insert <giraffez.Cmd.insert>`.

 Exporting large amounts of data
 -------------------------------

-When exporting a large amount of data from Teradata (many millions of rows), :class:`giraffez.Export <giraffez.export.TeradataExport>` should be used.
+When exporting a large amount of data from Teradata (many millions of rows), :class:`giraffez.BulkExport <giraffez.export.TeradataBulkExport>` should be used.
 It makes use of the bulk driver provided by the :ref:`Teradata Parallel Transporter API <teradata-libraries>` to retrieve data from Teradata effificently.
 This powerful export can be setup without needing to create complex fastexport scripts:

 .. code-block:: python

-    with giraffez.Export('dbc.dbcinfo') as export:
+    with giraffez.BulkExport('dbc.dbcinfo') as export:
         for row in export.values():
             print(row)